mirage/mirage-www/tmpl/wiki/dev-preview-checklist.md

 We need to close out this thread on a standard [repository format](https://lists.cam.ac.uk/pipermail/cl-mirage/2013-March/msg00099.html) for all these things.

 Core Unix/Xen libraries:
-* *shared-memory-ring*: can be used outside of xen, need to benchmark vs c.
+* *shared-memory-ring*: Builds shared memory-based point-to-point communication protocols.
+Is reasonably mature and can be released.
+Can be used outside of Xen, need to benchmark vs c.
 4.01.0dev ocaml improves perf with bigarray builtins.
-* *ocaml-xenstore*: client and server in here I think.
+Implements the Xen ABI, but needs examples in-tree.
+(Owner: djs).
+For 1.0.
+* *ocaml-xenstore*: Repo layout is confusing.
+Client and server in here, as well as Lwt bindings.
+Does build as stub domain and unix kernel.
+How can this stay in sync with xen-unstable?
+(Owner: djs).
+For 1.0.
-* *ocaml-fd-send-recv*: on djs repo only
+* *ocaml-fd-send-recv*: UNIX only and trivial.
+Released and stable.
+For 1.0.
+(Owner: djs/vb)
-* *ocaml-vchan*: (in djs repo only)
-* *ocaml-qmp*: QEMU protocol (in djs repo only)
-* *ocaml-xen-block-driver*: (in djs repo only)
-* *ocaml-xen-net-driver*: todo, needs to compile in userspace too
+* *ocaml-vchan*: Vchan communication channel between VMs.
+Provides a socket-like interface between VMs.
+For 1.0 (Owner: djs).
+Post 2.0: vsock?
+* *ocaml-qmp*: QEMU message-passing protocol to command a running qemu.
+Not for 1.0, really for advanced use (Owner: djs).
+* *ocaml-gntshare*: Interface to mapping pages across Xen VMs.
+In ocaml-xen-lowlevel-libs, in good state, part of upstream xen-unstable and needs synching.
+(Owner: djs)
+* *ocaml-xen-block-driver*: Successfully moved out, and works in Xen.
+It once worked in userspace.
+(Owner: djs/jonludlam).
+For 1.0.
+* *ocaml-xen-net-driver*: Can be moved out, and works in Xen.
+It once worked in userspace.
+(Owner: djs/jonludlam).
+For 1.0.
-* *xenbigarray*: opam switch hack to eliminate unix dependency. shouldnt be externally visible.
+* *xenbigarray*: OPAM switch hack to eliminate unix dependency. shouldnt be externally visible.
+(Owner: anil).
+For 1.0.

-Cloud interfaces:
-* *aws*: ec2 bindings, need porting to cohttp
-* *ocaml-libvirt*: dave upstreaming
-* *xenopsd*: convenient single-host daemon for ubuntu-unstable.

 Core Mirage libraries and tools:
 * *mirage-platform*: